ClickerMonkey/vuex-router-actions/README.md

 ## vuex-router-actions

 The library you've been waiting for to streamline complex Vuex actions and have fast and secure asynchronous routing in your app.
+Checkout [this example](Example.md) to see how this can all be used to create a Slack clone!

 ## Goals